 The annual median cost for a tree service company is $1,650, while the median for a landscape designer is $507 – or less than $45 a month.
 As you can see, the cost can vary significantly across professions.

 Landscaping businesses pay a median premium of about $150 per month, or $1,810 per year, for commercial auto insurance.
-This policy can pay for third-party property damage and medical bills in an accident, along with vehicle damage caused by theft, weather, and vandalism.
+This policy can pay for third-party property damage and medical bills in an accident, along with vehicle theft, weather damage, and vandalism.

 Businesses with company-owned vehicles, such as tree trimming trucks or a lawn care company’s pickups, must purchase commercial auto insurance.
-The cost will vary depending on the type and number of company vehicles, and your unique business risks.
+If employees drive their own vehicles, or leased or rented vehicles, you may need hired and non-owned auto insurance instead.

 Among landscaping businesses that purchase commercial auto insurance with Insureon, 40% pay less than $1,500 per year and 41% pay between $1,500 and $3,000 per year.